argonium/beetle-cli/README.md

 * time - Print the current time
 * time <command> - Print the execution time for a command
 * version - Print version information

+## Exporting database data to a file
+Saving data from a database requires a few preliminary steps:

+* Ensure the type of database is listed when running "list dbtypes"
+* Ensure the type of database has the JDBC JAR referenced
+* The database is defined in Beetle as a user-defined database

+### Adding a database type
+Before Beetle can retrieve information from a database, Beetle needs to know the name of the JDBC driver class, and where the JDBC JAR driver is.
+To see the list of supported database types, run this command (shown with sample output):

+-> list dbtypes
+ID   Name         Class                                           Jar File 1    Derby        org.apache.derby.jdbc.EmbeddedDriver
+2    H2           org.h2.Driver
+3    MySQL        com.mysql.jdbc.Driver
+4    MariaDB      org.mariadb.jdbc.Driver
+5    Oracle       oracle.jdbc.OracleDriver
+6    Hive         org.apache.hadoop.hive.jdbc.HiveDriver
+7    Neo4J        org.neo4j.jdbc.Driver
+8    PostgreSQL   org.postgresql.Driver
+9    DB2          com.ibm.db2.jcc.DB2Driver
+10   Redis        br.com.svvs.jdbc.redis.RedisDriver
+11   Cassandra    org.apache.cassandra.cql.jdbc.CassandraDriver
+12   MongoDB      mongodb.jdbc.MongoDriver
+13   HBase        org.apache.phoenix.jdbc.PhoenixDriver
+14   SQL Server   com.microsoft.sqlserver.jdbc.SQLServerDriver
+15   SQLite       org.sqlite.JDBC
+16   Sybase       net.sourceforge.jtds.jdbc.Driver

+As you can see from the above output, none of these database types have been assigned a JDBC JAR file, so currently none are available for use as a source database.

+If your database is not of one of the types listed above, you'll need to add a reference.
+Run this command:

+add dbtype <Name> <JDBC reference> <Driver class name>

+The name is just the name you want to use to refer to the database type, the JDBC reference is the second string in the JDBC URL for that database, and the driver class name is the name of the driver class.

+For example, if I wanted to add support for H2 databases (assume Beetle didn't already support it), I would use this command:

+add dbtype H2 h2 org.h2.Driver

+### Adding the JDBC JAR
+The next step is to ensure that your database type has a link to a local copy of the JAR file with the JDBC driver class for your database.

+To set this, you'll first need the ID of the database type.
+Run the 'list dbtypes' command (output shown above).
+If we want to add an Oracle driver, the ID is 5, and the JAR file will need to contain the oracle.jdbc.OracleDriver class.
+Assuming you have an ojdbc.jar file that meets this requirement, and it's in the same directory as Beetle, run this command

+set dbtype 5 jar ojdbc.jar

+### Adding a user-defined database
+Now that Beetle supports your database type, you now need to add a reference to the database.